kuvivek/drivingTheoryInGermany/README.md

 542. What must you do if the oil pressure warning light fails to switch off after starting the engine?
 ✅ I check the engine oil level
 ✅ I shut down the engine immediately
-❌I continue driving until the next oil change
+❌ I continue driving until the next oil change
 **Comment**:  Indicator lights have different functions.
 The oil pressure indicator light indicates problems with the engine oil.
 Stop the engine
 immediately and check the oil level.
 Without sufficient oil, the engine will be damaged.

 543. Your vehicle’s brake light is not working.
 What is the right course of action?
-❌I arrange for the brake fluid to be changed
+❌ I arrange for the brake fluid to be changed
 ✅ I attempt to determine the cause and repair the fault myself
 ✅ I arrange for a garage to repair the vehicle
 **Comment**:  Brake light defective?
 This is a dangerous defect: if I can't fix it myself, have it repaired immediately by a specialist.
 Replacing